xannor/ha_compounded_entities/info.md

 [![hacs][hacsbadge]][hacs]
 [![Project Maintenance][maintenance-shield]][user_profile]

 [![Community Forum][forum-shield]][forum]

-_A Home Assistant custom integration for Compound Time helper_
+_A Home Assistant custom integration for Compounded Entities helper_

 {% if not installed %}

 ## Installation

 1. Click install.
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Compound Time".
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Compounded Entities".

 {% endif %}